microsoft/TypeScript-Handbook/pages/Variable Declarations.md

 }
 ```

-That's not to say that block-scoped variable can never be declared with a function-scoped variable.
+That's not to say that you can never declare a block-scoped variable with a function-scoped variable.
 The block-scoped variable just needs to be declared within a distinctly different block.

 ```ts